royjulien/STCSS/README.md

-#STCSS
+#STCSS & LogiCSS

-Welcome to the STCSS - Style The Cascading Style Sheets!
+Welcome to STCSS - Style The Cascading Style Sheets!

 STCSS is a new standard for formatting CSS.
-It indents your CSS selectors based on your DOM making it easy for developers to read and know how each CSS declaration is nested.
+It indents your CSS selectors based on your DOM making it easy for developers to read and know how each CSS selector is nested.

-It also offers a new way to call your CSS declarations in a matter that is logical for developers.
+LogiCSS is a new standard for formatting your CSS declarations within a selector.
+It offers logical consistency for developers based on priorities.
+LogiCSS is currently being developed.

 ***
 ## How does it work?